|

 to operate but will make the actual coupling of the hose go smooth as silk.

-We have a Brute 2 X-Pander we have been using for years.
+We have a Brute Model 2 hydraulic machine we have been using for years.
 If you ever want

-to see one, come in and see us.
-We will be happy to demonstrate it.
+to see one in action, come to our shop, we will be happy to demonstrate it.

-In fact, being in a chunk of hose and we will recouple it (for a price, of
+In fact, bring in a chunk of hose and we will recouple it (for a price, of

 course) and you can see whether it is something you want to do in house.